Zhu Lin's webpage

 Limitations:

-will not match "Vendor A"
+"Vndr_A" will not match "Vendor A").B.
+Modern ML Techniques:

-can be used to group similar entries, automating the matching process while handling noise.
+Python libraries like fuzzywuzzy or rapidfuzz can be used to group similar entries, automating the matching process while handling noise.

 Python Code: